Bioconductor/bioconductor.org/content/news/bioc_3_19_release.md

 **WORKFLOWS:**

-No workflow packages were removed from this release (after being deprecated in Bioc 3.18).
+No workflow packages were removed from this release.

-No workflow packages were deprecated in this release and will be removed in 3.20.
+No workflow packages were deprecated in this release.

 **BOOKS:**

-No books were removed from this release (after being deprecated in Bioc 3.18).
+No books were removed from this release.

-No books were deprecated in this release and will be removed in 3.20.
+No books were deprecated in this release.